pschnapp/FULE/doc/Usage.md

 `Component` is a monad-friendly typeclass should you need to interact with stateful data to retrieve sizing information for your components.

-Your components will either need to be all of the same type or to have some sort of [wrapper for heterogenous types](https://wiki.haskell.org/Heterogenous_collections) around them in order for FULE to use them.
+Your components will either need to be all of the same type or to have some sort of [wrapper for heterogeneous types](https://wiki.haskell.org/Heterogenous_collections) around them in order for FULE to use them.
+As of **v0.3.1** FULE offers the `Reactor` and `Reactor'` types for this; types contained in them are interacted with by implementing the `Reaction` typeclass.

 A convenience implementation of `Component` has been provided for you, for any type, which specifices no height or width requirements.
 When you define your own instance(s) you should override the default by using the `{-# OVERLAPS #-}` or `{-# OVERLAPPING #-}` pragmas on it (or them).